 We don’t have to look very far to find suffering; all of us suffer to varying degrees.
 While we should work to alleviate suffering (ours and others’), in this fallen world it is impossible to eradicate it altogether.
 But take heart: God can use our suffering to accomplish His mighty deeds!

-The Church teaches us about the value of suffering: “By his passion and death on the cross, Christ has given a new meaning to suffering: it can henceforth configure us to him and unite us with his redemptive passion” (Catechism of the Catholic Church, paragraph 1505).
+The Church teaches us about the value of suffering: “By his passion and death on the cross, Christ has given a new meaning to suffering: it can henceforth configure us to him and unite us with his redemptive passion” (, paragraph 1505).

 The late great Fr.
 John Hardon, S.J., defines suffering thus: “[Suffering is t]he disagreeable experience of soul that comes with the presence of evil or the privation of some good.
 Although commonly synonymous with pain, suffering is rather the reaction to pain, and in this sense suffering is a decisive factor in Christian spirituality.

 “Absolutely speaking, suffering is possible because we are creatures, but in the present order of Providence suffering is the result of sin having entered the world.